1UPNuke/cmdr-license/README.md

 ## Release History

-* 2.0.0
+- 2.0.0
-    * ADD: Bunch of features compared to V1
+  - ADD: Bunch of features compared to V1
-* 2.1.0
+- 2.1.0
-    * ADD: Standalone app using electron
+  - ADD: Standalone app using electron
+- 3.0.0
+  - ADD: Odyssey ranks and prestige ranks
+  - ADD: Odyssey and Horizon mode
+  - ADD: Document number
+  - CHANGE: Combined N/A and minimum rank mode.
+CQC defaults to N/A.

 ## Meta